Years ago I dated a girl with a Tempur-Pedic mattress.

 - You can buy two or three year old Tempur-Pedics on Craigslist for a fraction of the full retail price.

-- There are many beds available between $300 and $1000.
-Allow some variation by location, age of bed, size, version, etc.
+- There are many mattresses available between $300 and $1000.
+Allow some variation by location, age, size, version, etc.

-For me, buying a second hand Tempur-Pedic bed on Craigslist is a good alternative to buying a new one.
-Buying used means that my initial investment is much smaller so that I can later resell the bed and recoup the initial investment and sometimes earn a profit.
+For me, buying a second hand Tempur-Pedic on Craigslist is a good alternative to buying a new one.
+Buying used means that my initial investment is much smaller so that I can later resell the mattress and recoup the initial investment and sometimes earn a profit.

 So Who Are These People Selling Tempur-Pedics For Cheap?